sframe-wg/sframe/draft-ietf-sframe-enc.md

 * **Create an SFrame context:** The context is initialized with a cipher suite and no KID mappings.
-* **Add a key for sending:** The key and salt are derived from the base key, and are used to initialize a send context, together with a zero counter value.
+* **Add a key for sending:** The key and salt are derived from the base key and used to initialize a send context, together with a zero counter value.
-* **Add a key for receiving:** The key and salt are derived from the base key, and are used to initialize a send context.
+* **Add a key for receiving:** The key and salt are derived from the base key and used to initialize a send context.
 * **Encrypt a plaintext:** Encrypt a given plaintext using the key for a given KID, including the specified metadata.
 * **Decrypt an SFrame ciphertext:** Decrypt an SFrame ciphertext with the KID